 / what i did

-leaned on my architecture & design background to build an ecosystem, not a single site. everything a player or creator would need to get a pack painlessly. a port bot that handles the java ↔ bedrock conversion, a pack gallery to browse and download, and an in-progress pack builder on the site itself. built solo. product, design, engineering, seo, community ops.
+leaned on my architecture & design background to build an ecosystem, not a single site. everything a player or creator would need to get a pack painlessly. a port bot that handles the java ↔ bedrock conversion, a pack gallery to browse and download, and an automated video production pipeline that renders 30-second youtube showcases for every pack. built solo. product, design, engineering, seo, community ops.

 / iii. technical deep-diveoptional · expand